ViggoValfridsson/the-c-programming-language-exercises/README.md

 ## Purpose

+* Expand my understanding of Unix-like systems and low-level programming as a .NET developer
-* Practice the fundamentals of C programming.
+* Practice the fundamentals of C programming
 * Save all my personal solutions to the exercises

 ## Note